 GeneCards Summary for RAC1 Gene

-RAC1 (Ras-Related C3 Botulinum Toxin Substrate 1 (Rho Family, Small GTP Binding Protein Rac1)) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include GTP binding and enzyme binding.
-An important paralog of this gene is RAC2.
+RAC1 (Rac Family Small GTPase 1) is a Protein Coding gene.
+Diseases associated with RAC1 include Mental Retardation, Autosomal Dominant 48 and Microcephaly-Corpus Callosum And Cerebellar Vermis Hypoplasia-Facial Dysmorphism-Intellectual Disability Syndrom.
+Among its related pathways are IL-6 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and enzyme binding.
+An important paralog of this gene is RAC3.

 Plasma membrane-associated small GTPase which cycles between active GTP-bound and inactive GDP-bound states.
-In its active state, binds to a variety of effector proteins to regulate cellular responses such as secretory processes, phagocytosis of apoptotic cells, epithelial cell polarization and growth-factor induced formation of membrane ruffles.
+In its active state, binds to a variety of effector proteins to regulate cellular responses such as secretory processes, phagocytosis of apoptotic cells, epithelial cell polarization, neurons adhesion, migration and differentiation, and growth-factor induced formation of membrane ruffles (PubMed:1643658, PubMed:28886345).
 Rac1 p21/rho GDI heterodimer is the active component of the cytosolic factor sigma 1, which is involved in stimulation of the NADPH oxidase activity in macrophages.
 Essential for the SPATA13-mediated regulation of cell migration and adhesion assembly and disassembly.
-Stimulates PKN2 kinase activity.
-In concert with RAB7A, plays a role in regulating the formation of RBs (ruffled borders) in osteoclasts.
-In glioma cells, promotes cell migration and invasion.
+Stimulates PKN2 kinase activity (PubMed:9121475).
+In concert with RAB7A, plays a role in regulating the formation of RBs (ruffled borders) in osteoclasts (PubMed:1643658).
 In podocytes, promotes nuclear shuttling of NR3C2; this modulation is required for a proper kidney functioning.
 Required for atypical chemokine receptor ACKR2-induced LIMK1-PAK1-dependent phosphorylation of cofilin (CFL1) and for up-regulation of ACKR2 from endosomal compartment to cell membrane, increasing its efficiency in chemokine uptake and degradation.
-In synapses, seems to mediate the regulation of F-actin cluster formation performed by SHANK3
+In neurons, is involved in dendritic spine formation and synaptic plasticity (By similarity).
+In synapses, seems to mediate the regulation of F-actin cluster formation performed by SHANK3.